 Testing for COVID-19

-The virus SARS-CoV-2 that causes COVID-19 is a new coronavirus that has spread to almost every country in the world, and the impact on the health and economies has already been devastating.
+The virus SARS-CoV-2 that causes COVID-19 has spread to nearly every country in the world, and the impact on the health and economies has already been devastating.

-Until there is a vaccine, the ability to test people for current or past infection will be central to economic and policy-making decisions for global health, safety, and financial recovery.
+Until there is a vaccine is widely available worldwide, the ability to test people for current or past infection will be central to economic and policy-making decisions for global health, safety, and financial recovery.

 Testing for the SARS-CoV-2, the virus that causes COVID-19 disease is important to achieve the following: